 And, well.
 No almond sweet roll is complete without an almond flavored glaze.

-When I topped the rolls with the drizzle, angels sang and all was right with the world.
+When I topped the Almond Sweet Rolls with the drizzle, angels sang and all was right with the world.
 Then I ate the rest with a spoon. #truestory

 You can use your favorite cinnamon roll dough for this recipe, or you can even use a packaged dough.
 I just love this butter rich egg yeasted dough, and I’ve made it so many times.
 It’s fluffy and perfect, and I know you’ll love it.
 And don’t be afraid of yeast.
 I use red star active dry yeast because it’s my favorite and you can find it in pretty much every grocery store.